jedipunkz/tf-plan-analyzer/README.md

 ### diff-json Structure

-The `diff-json` output provides a comprehensive, structured view of the Terraform plan analysis:
+The `diff-json` output provides a comprehensive, structured view of the Terraform plan parse result:

 ```json
 {